CoderClaw Overview

 What is CoderClaw?

 Section titled “What is CoderClaw?”CoderClaw is a self-hosted multi-channel AI gateway that lets you interact with AI coding agents through the chat apps you already use.
+It is also a self-hosted multi-agent AI orchestration platform that coordinates specialized agents across the full development lifecycle — planning, coding, reviewing, testing, debugging, and refactoring — while maintaining persistent context and enabling self-repair.

 Core Features: